opengeospatial/geomatics-geotk/src/site/markdown/index.md

 Some of the utility methods compensate for deficient or partial support for GML 3.2.1 data representations.

-**Note**: Work has started on migrating significant chunks of the Geotk 4.x code base to the [Apache SIS](http://sis.apache.org/) project.
+**Note**: Work has started on migrating significant portions of the Geotk 4.x code base to the [Apache SIS](http://sis.apache.org/) project.